Absolute risk frequently asked questions (FAQs)

 A footnote has been added indicating that individuals with a total cholesterol level greater than 7.5 mmol/L should be considered at increased absolute risk of cardiovascular disease and do not require risk calculation using the risk charts.

 The charts are categorised by diabetes status, rather than sex.

 A note has been added that individuals with diabetes and age over 60 should be considered at increased absolute risk of cardiovascular disease and do not require risk calculation using the risk charts.

 Now that I’ve assessed absolute risk, how do I manage it?

-The Guideline for the Management of Absolute Cardiovascular Disease Risk provides the recommended assessment pathway, interventions, targets and follow-up.
+The Guidelines for the Management of Absolute Cardiovascular Disease Risk provide the recommended assessment pathway, interventions, targets and follow-up.
 It incorporates the recommendations from the assessment guidelines and consolidates recommendations for lifestyle and drug therapy for cholesterol and blood pressure lowering into a single guideline.

 See also Quick reference guide for health professionals and consumer resource.

 Note - the National Vascular Disease Prevention Alliance and its work has been incorporated into the Australian Chronic Disease Prevention Alliance (ACDPA).
 All activities are being continued under ACDPA.